Bally's Atlantic City

 Bally's Atlantic City is a casino hotel on the boardwalk in Atlantic City, New Jersey.
 It is owned and operated by Bally's Corporation.

 The Marlborough-Blenheim Hotel stood on the site before the casino was built.
 It is famous for its address of "Park Place and the Boardwalk", two locations popularized by the board game Monopoly.
 Bally's is one of the largest hotels on the boardwalk with nearly 1,169 rooms.
 Its historic Dennis Tower was constructed in stages between 1906 and 1929.
 In 1997, The Wild Wild West Casino was opened as an expansion of Bally's.

 History

 First hotels on the site

 The site now occupied by Bally's was originally the location of two separate hotels: the Marlborough-Blenheim Hotel and the Dennis Hotel.

 The Marlborough House was built in 1900 by Josiah White III between Ohio Avenue and Park Place on the Boardwalk, in the Queen Anne style.
-White expanded the successful resort in 1905, hiring Philadelphia architect Will Price of Price and McLanahan to design a new, separate wing, built entirely of concrete, which opened in 1906 as the Blenheim.
+White expanded the successful resort in 1905, hiring Philadelphia architect William Lightfoot Price of Price and McLanahan to design a new, separate wing, built entirely of concrete, which opened in 1906 as the Blenheim.
 The hotel was then renamed the Marlborough-Blenheim.

 The Dennis Hotel began as a pre-Civil War cottage along Michigan Avenue, built by William Dennis.
 After the war, it was acquired by Joseph H. Borton, who extended the hotel and then built a large addition in 1892, in the French chateau style.
 The hotel was sold to Walter Buzby just after the turn of the twentieth century.
 Buzby hired Philadelphia architect Walter Smedley a fellow Quaker, to design a huge new six-story eastern wing, which was completed in 1906.
 It is the oldest portion still standing.
 In 1910, the 1892 Michigan Avenue west wing was demolished and replaced with a larger six-story wing, also designed by Smedley.
 In 1925, Buzby had Smedley design a huge ten-story rear wing, containing a new lobby and ballrooms, which would connect the eastern and western wings extending to the Boardwalk.
 In 1929, with Smedley's practice having closed, Buzby hired another Philadelphia Quaker firm, Price and Walton, to design a seven-story addition to the 1910 Michigan Avenue west wing, which extended it seventy feet toward the ocean, bringing it even with the 1906 wing.
 This gave the Dennis its current form.

-In 1969, the Buzby family sold the Dennis for $4 million to Gary and Lewis Malamut, owners of the adjacent Shelbourne Hotel.
+In 1969, the Buzby family sold the Dennis for $4 million to Gary and Lewis Malamut, owners of the adjacent Shelburne Hotel.
 When they defaulted on the mortgage in 1975, the hotel was returned to the Buzby family.
 It was soon after foreclosed by the First National Bank of South Jersey.